kmhofmann/selene/docs/building.md

     apt-get install libjpeg-turbo8-dev libpng16-dev libopencv-dev libboost-filesystem-dev

-However, OpenCV might need to be built from source and installed manually.
+On some systems, OpenCV might need to be built from source and installed manually.

 #### MacOS